Setting objectives for Assistants – best practice guidance

 An objective is an action you’ll need to take to achieve that goal.

 To redesign a website, you may need to redistribute some marketing spend towards your digital capabilities, find the right web designer, or do some User Experience research to truly define what “more user-friendly” means in that context.

-Both goals and objectives are essential for Assistants to think about when planning your career development and the year ahead.
+Both goals and objectives are essential for Assistants to consider when planning their career development and the year ahead.

 Goals will help Assistants succeed in the role, and objectives are the stepping stones to help you achieve your goals and stick to them in the long term.

 Now that we have defined the difference between goals and objectives, let’s concentrate on setting goals that Assistants can progress throughout the year.

 Here are four strategies Assistants can implement to help with goal-setting:

 1. Find out the why behind your goals – what is the context?